maximilian-nowak/synthetic-data-generation/workflow_trafficsigns_ws2324.md

 After generating a dataset, it is advisable brush up the format and structure of those files.

-1. Give each image/label pair a unique identifier
+1. Give each image/label pair a unique identifier:

     This is particularly useful when you plan on combining this dataset later on with training data from other sources.
 This way there won't be any name conflicts in the project.

     ```